 Derek's father, Kevin Reese, was best known as the guitarist for The

-Magic Tramps, a pioneering glam-rock band.
+Magic Tramps, a pioneering glam-rock band in 1972.

 Derekʼs mother Carol Reese was an actress and an artist.
 She had a brief appearance in Woody Allenʼs Zelig as a dancer.
 Carol Reese was an incredibly creative person from making her own Christmas cards, painting and drawing to hosting amazing holiday dinners at the Reese residence.